Cr1t-GYM/jenkins-action-poc/README.md

 # jenkins-action-poc
 This is the POC of Jenkinsfile Runner Action for GitHub Actions in GSoC 2022.

+## Introduction
+Jenkinsfile Runner Action for GitHub Actions aims at providing one-time runtime context for Jenkins pipeline.
+The users are able to run the pipeline at the GitHub Actions by only providing the Jenkinsfile and the definition of GitHub workflow.
+This project is powered by [jenkinsfile-runner](https://github.com/jenkinsci/jenkinsfile-runner).

+You can configure the pipeline environment by using other GitHub Actions or providing JCasC Yaml file powered by [configuration-as-code-plugin](https://www.jenkins.io/projects/jcasc/).

+## Pre-requisites
+The users need to create the workflow definition under the `.github/workflows` directory.
+Refer to the [example workflows](#example-workflows) for more details about these actions.

+## Inputs
+* `command` - The command to run the [jenkinsfile-runner](https://github.com/jenkinsci/jenkinsfile-runner).
+The supported commands are `run`, `lint`, `cli`, `generate-completion`, `version` and `help`.
+The default command is run.
+* `jenkinsfile` - The relative path to Jenkinsfile.
+The default file name is Jenkinsfile.
+* `pluginstxt` - The relative path to plugins list file.
+The default file name is plugins.txt.
+* `jcasc` - The relative path to Jenkins Configuration as Code Yaml file.

 ## How you can access these actions in your project?
 Reference these actions in your workflow definition.
 1. Cr1t-GYM/jenkins-action-poc/jenkins-plugin-installation-action@master